-To ensure that Grassroots Arts Programs reflect the racial and ethnic diversity of our state, each DCP is required to spend a representative percentage of its annual county allotment on programs that reflect the diverse cultures (specifically African American, Asian American, Latino, and Native American) of its county’s population.
-The minimum amount a DCP must spend on multicultural programming is provided on an allocation chart by county and is available at ncarts.org/resources/local-council-resources.
+To To ensure that Grassroots Arts Programs reflect the racial and ethnic diversity of our state, each DCP is required to spend a representative percentage of its annual county allotment on programs that reflect the diverse cultures (specifically African American, Asian American, Latino, and Native American) of its county’s population.
+The minimum amount a DCP must spend on multicultural programming is provided on an allocation chart by county and is available on the Local Arts Council Resources page.

 DCPs with county populations above 50,000 are required to subgrant at least 50 percent of their allocations to other organizations in their county to conduct arts programs.
 If the DCP is not required to subgrant, but chooses to, these same guidelines must be followed